bentoml/BentoML/docs/source/integrations/airflow.rst

 8. :doc:`Build a new Bento using the newly trained model </concepts/bento>`
 9. Run integration test on the Bento to verify the entire serving pipeline
 10. :ref:`Push the Bento to BentoCloud (or export bento to s3) <concepts/bento:Manage Bentos>`
-11. (Optional) Trigger a redeployment via Yatai, bentoctl, or custom deploy script
+11. (Optional) Trigger a redeployment via BentoCloud or a custom deployment script

 Pro Tips